cwonrails/base-repo/README.md

+# Base Repo

-Base repository structure for new projects.
+Opinionated base template for new projects.